Corionis/ELS/mock/scripts/README.md

 Examine the screen and/or log output for warnings, errors and exceptions.
 Examine the test/ directory for the appropriate changes at each step of the test sequences.

 Automation and result-checking have not been, and might not be, implemented.
-It's a lot of work.
+That's a lot of work.
 At this point it's a manual and visual process.

 ### 000-00  Basic Functionality